 Our mission is to is to facilitate the development of the skills, opportunities and networks necessary for participatory and accessible music-making to be available to all Victorians, whatever their skills or background.
+More here.
 Making music together is a great entry point into creativity and results in profound benefits to individual and community health and well-being.
 We deliver this mission by focussing our activities around four major goals.

 At CMVic we are constantly learning more about how best to do this.
 One of the most effective and cost-efficient ways is to help people learn how to lead inclusive music-making groups (a bit like teaching someone to fish rather than giving them a fish), provide support as they start out, and create networks of support and resources for leaders and groups.
 This is at the centre of what we do through a wide range of projects and events.